damianhakert/damianhakert.github.io/source/_posts/2015-10-22-gitlab-8-1-released.markdown

 image_title: /images/7_X/PICTURE.PNG
 ---

-GitLab is open source software to collaborate on code.
-Today we announce the release of a new version of GitLab Community Edition (CE) and GitLab Enterprise Edition (EE), with new features, usability and performance improvements, and bug fixes.
-The biggest new features in Community Edition are ***MAIN_CE_FEATURES***.
-In addition to the updates from Community Edition, GitLab Enterprise Edition has gained ***MAIN_EE_FEATURES***.
+With GitLab 8.0, we did our best to change everything for the better.
+Today we bring you GitLab 8.1, which brings you more of everything.

+The looks, feels, CI and features have all had updates major and minor.

 This month's Most Valuable Person ([MVP](https://about.gitlab.com/mvp/)) is ***MVP_USER*** ***CONTRIBUTION_OF_MVP_USER***.
 Thanks ***MVP_USER_FIRST_NAME***!

 <!--more-->

-### GitLab = GL + CI
+## GitLab = GL + CI

 In GitLab 8.0 we integrated GitLab CI into GitLab, making it a single application where you can collaborate on, test and deploy your code.